wtaysom/JavaScript-Canvas-Game-Course/notes.md

 * Have bad guys shoot.
 * Increase difficulty.

-# Saturday May 5
+# Sunday May 6

+!! add some UI
+!! multiple baddies, weapons, powerups

+## Tools

-!! improve replay to reinit state each run, and has some UI
+* Improve replay to reinit state on each run.

 # Fun For Later